WordPress 5.2 – What’s New

 The latest version of Twemoji, which is 12.0.1., came with WordPress 5.2.
 This version 12 has a total number of 230 new emojis.
 Those include emojis for accessibility and some cute animal ones.

-Dashicons are meant to be used to make an admin dashboard prettier.
-With that said, it was definitely about time for them to be updated, especially considering they weren’t addressed since version 4.5.
+Dashicons are to make an admin dashboard prettier.
+With that said, it was definitely about time for their update, especially considering they weren’t addressed since version 4.5.
 WordPress 5.2 brings 13 new and fresh dashicons, not excluding instagram, a suite of BuddyPress ones, in addition to rotated Earth icons.
 A WOFF 2.0 font file format was added as well.

 Notable Accessibility Changes